jay0x5/Aveon/README.md

 6. ### NO CENTRAL MESS:
    In a highly unlikely attempt of a credential breach into the network,since the person attempting the breach    will need to have physical access to each user device to actually try to manipulate secured CAT and gain access.

+7. ### Secure The package:
+   URK and MDT tokens are supposed to be stored in a secure place by the user.